Ayurvedic Nutrition

 Discover 10 Ayurvedic tea recipes tailored by dosha and season.
 From CCF tea to golden milk, find the perfect herbal blend for your body type.

 Ayurvedic teas use specific herbs and spices to balance each dosha and support seasonal wellness.
-Warming ginger tea suits Vata and Kapha, cooling mint tea calms Pitta, and the classic CCF blend (cumin-coriander-fennel) is balancing for all body types year-round.
+Warming ginger tea suits Vata and Kapha.
+Cooling mint tea calms Pitta.
+The classic CCF blend (cumin, coriander, fennel) is balancing for all body types year-round.

 Why Ayurvedic Teas Matter

-In Ayurveda, warm herbal teas are not just beverages — they are liquid medicine.
-Sipping the right tea at the right time supports digestion, balances doshas, clears toxins, and nourishes tissues.
+In Ayurveda, warm herbal teas aren't just beverages.
+They're liquid medicine.
+Sipping the right tea at the right time supports digestion, balances doshas, clears toxins, nourishes tissues.
 Unlike caffeine-based teas that stimulate the nervous system, Ayurvedic herbal teas work gently with the body's natural intelligence.

-The key principle is matching the tea to your dosha, the season, and your current need.
+The key principle: match the tea to your dosha, the season, and your current need.

 The 10 Essential Ayurvedic Teas

-The most universally recommended tea in Ayurveda, suitable for every body type and season.
+The most universally recommended tea in Ayurveda.
+Works for every body type, every season.

-Recipe: Combine 1/2 teaspoon each of cumin seeds, coriander seeds, and fennel seeds.
+Recipe: Combine 1/2 teaspoon each of cumin seeds, coriander seeds and fennel seeds.
 Simmer in 3 cups of water for 10 minutes.
-Strain and sip throughout the day.
+Strain and sip through the day.

 Benefits: Supports digestion, may reduce bloating, gently detoxifying, balances all three doshas.
-This is the tea to drink if you are unsure of your dosha or want a daily staple.
+This is the tea to drink if you don't know your dosha yet or want a daily staple.

 Best for: Year-round daily use, digestive support, gentle cleansing

 The classic agni-kindler.
-Fresh ginger tea warms the body, stimulates digestion, and helps clear congestion.
+Fresh ginger tea warms the body, stimulates digestion, helps clear congestion.

 Recipe: Grate or thinly slice a 1-inch piece of fresh ginger.
-Simmer in 2 cups of water for 5-7 minutes.
+Simmer in 2 cups of water for 5 to 7 minutes.
 Add a squeeze of lemon and a small drizzle of honey (once slightly cooled).

 Benefits: Kindles digestive fire, supports circulation, may help with nausea, clears respiratory congestion